-If you’re wondering, Yes, shingles was worse than Sciatica.
+If you’re wondering, Yes, shingles was worse than Sciaica.
 So, it’s good to know about shingles and vitamin B12 for the pain.

 Causes of shingles

 Shingles is caused by the varicella-zoster virus which causes chicken pox.
-After you’ve had chicken pox the virus remains in your body, but dormant, until stress, an injury, a weakened immune system, or a combination of things that seem like nothing more than old age “wakes” it.
+After you’ve had chicken pox the virus remains in your body, but dormant.
+Then, stress, injury, a weakened immune system, or combination that seem like nothing more than old age “wakes” it.

-Shingles is not contagious, though contact between someone with shingles and someone who has not had chicken pox may result in the person who has not had chicken pox getting chicken pox.
+Shingles is not contagious.
+Although, contact between someone with shingles and someone who has not had chicken pox may give chicken pox to the person who hasn’t had it.

-As an aside, varicella-zoster virus is one of eight herpes viruses known to infect humans.
+As an aside, varicella-zoster virus is one of eight herpes viruses that infect humans.